Alex Jones: Bankruptcies

 In November 2023, the Sandy Hook families offered a settlement in which Jones would pay $85 million over 10 years (about 6 percent of what he had been court-ordered to pay).
 The offer was filed within Jones's personal bankruptcy case.
 The following month, Jones countered with an offer of $55 million over 10 years.
 In February 2024, Jones's general unsecured creditors (mostly Sandy Hook families) voted in favor of a Chapter 11 plan that would liquidate and redistribute his assets.

 Appearing emotional and defiant, on June 1, 2024, Jones said on his program, "At the end of the day, we're going to beat these people.
 I'm not trying to be dramatic here, but it's been a hard fight.
-These people hate our children".
+These people hate our children."
 The next day, the families filed an emergency motion in U.S. Bankruptcy Court in Houston, asking the judge to liquidate Alex Jones's company rather than allow him to reorganize it.
 The court filing said Jones has "failed to demonstrate any hope of beginning to satisfy" their claims.
 On June 6, Jones's attorneys filed a motion to convert his bankruptcy to Chapter 7 status, which would lead to liquidation of his personal assets, including his stake in InfoWars, which was agreed to by the plaintiffs the following day.
 On June 14, the judge approved the Chapter 7 liquidation.
-On June 24, the court-appointed trustee public revealed that he planned to shut down InfoWars.
+On June 24, the court-appointed trustee publicly revealed that he planned to shut down InfoWars.
 On September 24, the judge approved the sale of Free Speech Systems, the parent company of InfoWars.

-The auction was scheduled for November 13.
+The auction was scheduled for November 13, 2024.

 Stoneman Douglas High School shooting

 Jones spread discredited conspiracy theories about the 2018 Parkland high school shooting.
 He stated survivor David Hogg was a crisis actor.

 Marcel Fontaine sued Jones on April 2, 2018, after InfoWars falsely identified him as the gunman and posted photos of him in several versions of an article on the InfoWars website about the massacre.
 The lawsuit was filed in Texas court naming Jones, InfoWars, parent company Free Speech Systems, LLC and Infowars employee Kit Daniels as defendants.
 Fontaine's lawsuit was the first one against Jones that involved his defamatory statements about mass school shootings.
 One of his lawyers stated that "Marcel Fontaine is the only reason why we filed the first Sandy Hook case", because after Fontaine's suit was filed, the families of two boys slain in the Sandy Hook shooting contacted his law firm about also suing Jones.
-Fontaine died in an apartment building fire in Worcester, Massachusetts, on May 14, 2022.
+Fontaine died in an apartment building fire in Worcester, Massachusetts, on May 14, 2022, caused by a former tenant.
+The tenant was arrested and charged with his murder as well as the deaths of three others.